rollvolet/msal-login-service/README.md

 - **AUTH_TENANT_ID**: Tenant id of the organization in Azure
 - **AUTH_SCOPES**: Whitespace-separated string of scopes to grant access for (default `User.Read`)
 - **AUTH_REFRESH_TOKENS**: Enable automatic token refreshes before expiry time (disabled by default)
+- **REDIS_ENDPOINT**: URL of the Redis endpoint, used as token cache (default `redis://token-cache:6379`).
+Only applicable if token refresh is enabled.
 - **DEBUG_MSAL_AUTH**: When set, verbose logging of the interaction with Microsoft Identity Platform
 - **USERS_GRAPH** : graph in which the person and account resources will be stored.
 Defaults to `http://mu.semte.ch/graphs/users`.
 - **SESSIONS_GRAPH** : graph in which the session resources will be stored.
 Defaults to `http://mu.semte.ch/graphs/sessions`.